Grashjs/mobile/README.md

-# Grash CMMS Mobile App
+# Atlas CMMS Mobile App

 This project aims to help manage assets, schedule maintenance and track work orders.
 This is the mobile app developed with React Native.
 The web application developed with React can be found [here](https://github.com/Grashjs/frontend).